-Humanitarian Engineering is now being offered as a discipline for study within Civil and Environmental Engineering programs at UNSW.
-If you are interested in Humanitarian Engineering, you can now incorporate this in your Bachelor of Civil Engineering (Honours) or Bachelor of Environmental Engineering (Honours) programs by studying 24 Units of Credit composed from:
+Humanitarian Engineering is now being offered as a discipline for study within Photovoltaics and Renewable Energy Engineering programs at UNSW.
+If you are interested in Humanitarian Engineering, you can now incorporate this in your Bachelor of Renewable Energy (Honours) or Bachelor of Photovoltaics and Solar Energy (Honours) programs by studying 24 Units of Credit composed from:

-- ARTS2755 Development in Practice: Humanitarian Action as a Professional Elective.
+- ARTS2755 Development in Practice: Humanitarian Action as a General Education course

 - SOLA5056 Sustainable Energy for Developing Countries

-Students may also like to pursue an Honours Research project through Engineers without Borders or other research topics offered by academics related to Humanitarian Engineering.
-Students may also like to select their General Education courses to further support their interest in Humanitarian Engineering.
+Students may also like to pursue an Honours Research project related to Humanitarian Engineering and select other General Education courses to further support their interest in Humanitarian Engineering.
 There are a number of courses across UNSW that are available to students as General Education courses.
 Examples of such courses are provided below.

 ARTS2248 Disaster and Society

 ATSI3003 Indigenous culture and environment

 COMM1000 Creating Social Change: From Innovation to Impact

 EDST2070 Culture, Identity and Education